The Ultimate Guide to Siquijor

 - Tubod Marine Sanctuary

-Mystic tales and witchcraft legends surround this small island off the coast of Negros.
+Mystic tales and witchcraft legends surround the small island of Siquijor just off the coast of Negros.
 Waterfalls and snorkelling are the order of the day on this island, the most famous being Cambugahay Falls.

 Cambugahay Falls

-This waterfall play ground is reachable via a 30-40min scooter ride from the popular towns.
-Parking fee’s here are 10php and the local kids that ‘own’ the rope swings will show you their skills before diving into its turquoise blue waters.
+This waterfall playground is reachable via a 30-40 minute scooter ride from the popular towns.
+Parking fees here are 10php and the local kids that ‘own’ the rope swings will show you their skills before diving into its turquoise blue waters.

 You are welcome to join in on the swinging action for 50php.
 There are multiple tiers to the falls complex so have an explore and enjoy the cool waters.